powsybl/powsybl-optimizer/open-reac/README.md

 The main connex component is determined by solving the `PROBLEM_CCOMP` optimization problem.

 ### 6 Direct current optimal power flow

-TODO : add special handlings (e.g. groups with P = 0 are excluded from optimization)

 Before to address the ACOPF (see [7](#7-alternative-current-optimal-power-flow)), a DCOPF is solved for two main reasons:
 - If the DCOPF resolution fails, it provides a strong indication that the ACOPF resolution will also fail.